Inducing Riesz and orthonormal bases in $L^2$ via composition operators: Application: learning a basis with improved approximation properties

-Perturbing orthornomal bases \emph{via} composition with linear mappings is a common practice in computational mathematics~\cite{Gottlieb:SpectralMethods:1977}.
+Composing orthonormal bases with linear mappings is a common practice in computational mathematics~\cite{Gottlieb:SpectralMethods:1977}.
 Such mappings are often chosen based on insight or formal analytical reasoning~\cite{Chou:APNM183:201}.
-Perturbations \emph{via} non-linear mappings are, however, more scarce in the literature, since it is harder to identify effective nonlinear mappings based on insight.
-However, given a class $\mathfrak{H}$ of adequate mappings, one can use numerical optimization techniques to choose an optimal mapping $h^* \in \mathfrak{H}$ for a given problem, \ie, a mapping that minimizes a certain objective.
+Composition with non-linear mappings are more scarce in the literature, since it is harder to identify effective nonlinear mappings based on insight.
+However, given a class $\mathfrak{H}$ of adequate mappings, one can use numerical optimization techniques to choose an optimal mapping $h^* \in \mathfrak{H}$ for a given problem.
 In general, one can end up with a mapping $h^*$ that leads to a sequence $(C_{h^*} \gamma_n)_{n=0}^\infty$ that is not complete.
-Our results demonstrate, that this can be avoided by setting $\mathfrak{H}$ to be a class of bi-Lipschitz mappings.
+Our results demonstrate that this can be avoided by setting $\mathfrak{H}$ to be a class of invertible mappings with bounded volume distortion.

-While there are several ways to construct classes $\mathfrak{H}$ of bi-Lipschitz mappings, one popular approach is to use neural networks.
-Indeed, there exists many bi-Lipschitz neural-network architectures~\cite{Kobyzev:PAMI43:3964}, such as, \eg, invertible residual neural networks~\cite{Behrmann:ICML2019:573}.
+While there are several ways to construct such classes $\mathfrak{H}$, one popular approach is to use neural networks.
+Indeed, there exist many invertible neural-network architectures~\cite{Kobyzev:PAMI43:3964}, such as, \eg, invertible residual neural networks~\cite{Behrmann:ICML2019:573}.
 Here, the network $h$ can be written as a composition of a sequence of $M$ blocks, \ie, $h = h_1 \circ h_2 \circ \ldots \circ h_M$, where each block $h_i$ is given by

 and $\text{NN}$ is a standard multi-layer perceptron.
 Requiring $\text{NN}$ to be Lipschitz with a Lipschitz constant $L<1$ ensures that $h_i$ is a $\bigl((1-L)-(1+L)\bigr)$-bi-Lipschitz.
-This, in turn, implies that $h$ is a bi-Lipschitz.
-Such networks are often used to generate complex probability measures from simple ones and are called \emph{normalizing flows}.
-Our results suggest that the same flows can be used to generate problem-specific complete sequences.
-The following numerical example illustrates the idea. \begin{example}[Numerical Evidence for Improved Approximation using Nonlinear Perturbations] Consider the univariate function $f$ given by
+This, in turn, implies that Jacobian determinant of $h$ is bounded from above and below.
+Such networks are often used to generate complex probability measures from simple ones and are called \emph{normalizing flows}~\cite{Papamakarios:JMLR22:1}.
+Our results suggest that the same flows can be used to generate problem-specific bases.
+The following numerical example illustrates the idea. \begin{example}[Numerical Evidence for Improved Approximation using Composition with a nonlinear Mapping] Consider the univariate functions $f_1$ and $f_2$ given by

 and plotted in \Cref{fig:1}.